 |Print This Page Email to a Friend|

-The Auburn City School System (ACS) were recently named a “Heart-Safe School System” by Alabama LifeStart, a school safety program of Children’s of Alabama, the state’s only freestanding pediatric hospital.
+The Auburn City School System (ACS) was recently named a “Heart-Safe School System” by Alabama LifeStart, a school safety program of UAB and Children’s of Alabama, the state’s only freestanding pediatric hospital.
 ACS was honored for incorporating automated external defibrillator (AED) emergency drills and other safety measures into its school training at the system’s weekly board meeting.

 The following schools earned the title of “Heart-Safe School”:

-ACS becomes Alabama LifeStart’s newest Heart Safe School System, joining Tuscaloosa City Schools as the only two school systems to designate every school in its district.
+ACS becomes Alabama LifeStart’s newest Heart Safe School System, joining Tuscaloosa City and Walker County schools as the only systems to designate every school in its district.

 Dr. Austin Kane, a cardiologist and interim program coordinator of Alabama LifeStart, said that the designation specifically recognizes how ACS nurses created plans to educate students and staff on the importance of AEDs.

 “Congratulations to the Auburn City School System on being named a Heart Safe School System,” Kane said.
 “While rare, sudden cardiac death is a devastating event not only for a family, but an entire community.
 Many young people who die suddenly have diagnosed heart disease, but others have no prior diagnosis or symptoms.
 The use of an AED significantly increases a person’s chance of surviving cardiac arrest.
 By having cardiac emergency response plans and practicing drills, Auburn City Schools have taken the important steps to prepare for cardiac arrest and protect their students, faculty, staff and visitors.”